lbergami/Notes/DW-Fundamentals/Notes.md

 1. Dimension tables
     * Key DW subject areas that provides context to measurements
-    * One-stop shopping for all dimensional subjects
+    * One-stop shopping for that dimensional subject
+    * *Hierarchical* dimensions (opposite of *Flat* ), is where Star and Snowflake schema distinction becomes relevent:
+      * In a star schema:
+        *  All dimensions along a given hierarchy is one dimension table
+        *  The table includes a primary-surrogate key for the terminal dimension
+        *  The table may includes the natural keys of next higher level dimensions
       * In a snowflake schema:
         * 1 table for each level of hierachy
         * Every non-terminal dimension has a primary-surrogate key and a next-higher level primary-surrogate key as a foreign key
         * Every terminal dimension has a primary-surrogate key but not foreign key, since there aren't further dimensions at a higher schema

 2. Fact tables
     * There are 4 different types of fact tables, each of which is used for different purposes